jbequ5/Enigma-Machine-Miner/SYNAPSE-Deep-Dive.md

 ## Role in SAGE

-Synapse is the Intelligence Layer of SAGE — the living, self-evolving meta-agent that turns the raw output of thousands of Enigma Machine runs into continuously compounding collective intelligence.
-While the Solving Strategy Layer stores and ranks fragments, Synapse actively mines them, critiques its own past decisions using real outcomes, upgrades strategies and system logic, and returns measurably higher-value intelligence to every participant.
+Synapse is the Intelligence Layer of SAGE — the living, self-evolving Meta-Agent that turns the raw output of Enigma Machine runs into continuously compounding collective intelligence.
+While the Solve Subsystem ingests and gates fragments and the Strategy Subsystem ranks and enriches them, Synapse actively mines them, critiques its own past decisions using real outcomes, upgrades strategies and system logic, and returns measurably higher-value intelligence to every participant.

 Every function is engineered to make the flywheel real and unstoppable: better data produces better intelligence, which produces better runs, which produces richer data.
+The Meta-Agent Synapse orchestrates the meta-RL loop across all subsystems, learning from every mission, every attack, and every upgrade to continuously reinject improvements.
 The result is a system that gets measurably smarter with every mission, every improvement cycle, and every reuse.

 ## Core Architecture